kaaashish/kaaashish/README.md

 </div>
 ⠀

-hi! i'm kashish — a computer systems engineering student with a soft spot for philosophy and ancient history. i like thinking about what technology should do, not just what it can do.
+hi! i'm kashish. i'm a computer systems engineering student with a soft spot for philosophy and ancient history. i like thinking about what technology should do, not just what it can do.

-🏛️ currently obsessed with ancient rome (the republic era especially) ⚡ exploring high performance computing & ethical computing 🪟 building widgets for microsoft
-💭 always thinking about the intersection of tech & philosophy
+ i'm currently obsessed with ancient rome (the republic era especially), as well as exploring high performance computing & ethical computing. as well as this, i'm always thinking about the intersection of tech & philosophy

 ⠀